Les Mille et Une Nuits: History

+Galland translated tales were not enough for another complete volume.
+Frustrated, Galland's publisher Claude Barbin published Ghanim along with two ales of François Pétis de la Croix's translations of the Turkish Ferec baʿd eş-şidde (later published as Les Mille et Un Jours in 1710–12) as the eighth volume in 1709.
+The tales were Zayn al Asman and Codadad and his Brothers.
+This act outraged Galland, who switched publishers for all subsequent volumes.

-Galland translated the first part of his work solely from the Syrian manuscript, but in 1709 he was introduced to a Syrian Christian—a Maronite from Aleppo whom he called Youhenna (“Hanna”) Diab.
+In 1709 Galland was introduced to a young Syrian Christian—a Maronite from Aleppo known as Youhenna (“Hanna”) Diab.
 Galland's diary (March 25, 1709) records that he met Hanna through Paul Lucas, a French traveler who had used him as an interpreter brought him to Paris.
-Hanna recounted 14 stories to Galland from memory and Galland chose to write them down.
-At the end of the day, he included seven of them in his books.
-These are the tales called "Orphan tales" and are actually not translations but new additions directly written by Galland after what he heard from Diab.
+Hanna recounted 14 stories to Galland from his repertoire and Galland chose to write them down.
+Hanna also gave him an Arabic manuscript of Aladdin (lost to time).
+At the end of the day, Galland included seven of the tales in his book.
+These are the tales called "Orphan tales" and are actually not translations but new additions directly written and expanded by Galland after what he heard from Diyab.
 These new stories include Aladin and Ali Baba.
-For example, Galland's diary tells that the version of "Aladdin" that he wrote was made in the winter of 1709–10.
+For example, Galland's diary tells that the version of "Aladdin" that he wrote was made in the winter of 1709–10, based on Hanna's manuscript.
 It was included in his volumes IX and X, published in 1710.
 The final two volumes were published posthumously in 1717.

 Galland adapted his translation to the taste of the times.
 The immediate success the tales enjoyed was partly due to the vogue for fairy stories—in French, contes de fees—which had been started in France in the 1690s by Galland's friend Charles Perrault.
 Galland was also eager to conform to the literary canons of the era.
 He cut many of the erotic passages out along with all of the poetry.
-This caused Sir Richard Burton to refer to "Galland's delightful abbreviation and adaptation" which "in no wise represent[s] the eastern original."
+This modifications caused later translators to criticize him.
+For example, Sir Richard Burton refer to "Galland's delightful abbreviation and adaptation" which "in no wise represent[s] the eastern original."

 Galland's translation was greeted with immense enthusiasm and was soon further translated into many other European languages: